CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-for-Install.md

 If this step fails for any reason, you can run `netq bootstrap reset` and then try again.
     {{%/notice%}}

+4. Verify the master node is ready for installation.
+Fix any errors indicated before installing the NetQ software.

+    ```
+    cumulus@<hostname>:~$ sudo opta-check-cloud
+    ```

-4. Run the installer program on your two worker nodes, using the IP address of your master node.
+5. Run the installer program on your two worker nodes, using the IP address of your master node.

     ```
     cumulus@<hostname>:~$ netq bootstrap worker tarball /mnt/installables/netq-bootstrap-2.4.0.tgz master-ip <master-ip>